The Darling river run small group tour

 Our last visit today (access permitting) is to a cave near Milbrodale which contains a painted figure possibly representing Baiame.

 Accommodation: Grapevine Motel Denman or similar

 Overview: The Hunter/Goulburn River Valley provided a trading/access route from the western side of the Great Dividing Range to the coast (and Mt Yengo site area).

 Today we follow this route through Kerrabee and Wollar to the upper reaches of the Goulburn River and some sites near Ulan.
-A stop at Gulgon for morning tea before travelling through Dunedoo and Merrygoen following the Castlereagh River to the Warrumbungles and our overnight stop at Coonabarabran.
+A stop at Gulgon where we visit the Henry Lawson Centre and Pioneers Museum.
+After a break for lunch, We continue travelling through Dunedoo and Merrygoen following the Castlereagh River to the Warrumbungles and our overnight stop at Coonabarabran.

 These were important sites for the Gamilaroi people in the Pilliga Forest area.
 Our route will then take us through Baradine – A visit to the new Forest Discovery Centre and on to Coonamble, another link in the river trading routes of the western area of New South Wales.

 Overview: Coonable’s location on the Castlereagh River and proximity to the Maquarie Marshes and Warrumbungle National Park makes it a natural link in our tour and as a trading from one area to another.

 Time to explore some historical aspects of the town before following the “Wailwan” Sotry through Quambone to the Macquarie Marshes.
 From the Macquarie Marshes we travel across black soil, saltbush country to the important Aboriginal area surrounding Brewarrina.
 Links exist between this area and Mt Yengo area – in the past and the present – and the rejuvenated cultural museum should provide us with some insights to past connections, including the important fish traps and the ‘mission’ which was such a controversial part of Brewarrina’s history.